ctfs/write-ups-2015/opentoall-ctf-2015/misc/android-oh-no/README.md

 <br>
 It showing 'data' likely means that it is encrypted, as no known headers or magic numbers were found.
-Doing some searches, you may have found this: http://nelenkov.blogspot.com/2012/07/using-app-encryption-in-jelly-bean.html There is also a book on the topic, but I cannot find it at the time of creating this writeup.
+Doing some searches, you may have found this: http://nelenkov.blogspot.com/2012/07/using-app-encryption-in-jelly-bean.html There are a few books that on the topic on Android JB app encryption (i.e. "Android Security Internals") worth checking out.

 <br>
-There are also a few books that cover Android JB app encryption.
 The most important piece of information to glean from this page is:
 <br>

 > The --algo, --key and --iv parameters obviously have to do with encrypted apps, so before going into details lets first try to install an encrypted APK.
 Encrypting a file is quite easy to do using the enc OpenSSL commands, usually already installed on most Linux systems.
 We'll use AES in CBC mode with a 128 bit key (a not very secure one, as you can see below), and specify an initialization vector (IV) which is the same as the key to make things simpler: